DalSoft/DalSoft.Swagger.DocumentCodeWithCode/README.md

 ```

 ## Providing Examples using Code
-Use the the extension AddExampleToParameter and AddOrUpdateResponse to provide request and response examples.
+Use the the extension AddExampleToParameter and AddOrUpdate to provide request and response examples.

 ```cs
 public class addPet : BaseDocumentOperation